kenyon/puppet-bind/README.md

 and Puppet module dependencies.

-Downgrading the package by setting `package_backport => false` (after it had been `true`) is not supported by this module, but you can of course do this downgrade manually.
+Downgrading the package by setting `package_backport => false` (after it had been `true`) is not supported by this module, but you can of course do such a downgrade manually outside of Puppet.

 Changing the value provided for a zone's `$TTL` directive after initial zone creation is not supported by this module (because the zone file is only created initially from a template and